|

 spread around Yorkshire, and to Quebec in Canada, and Pennsylvania in the US. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-039 279

 entries on Worldconnect.
-300 entries on my FTM database.
-This
+300 entries on my FTM

 group originates from Thirsk, Yorkshire in the early 18th